joshdehart01/Portfolio/README.md

 SQL Server
 <h4>Results:</h4>
 After joining the tables, we learn that new COVID cases slow down after the rollout of the vaccination.

+<h2>COVID Dashboard<h2>
+<h4>Goal:</h4>
+Using the COVID data set that we cleaned in SQL, combine charts into a dashboard to visualize data.
+<h4>Description:</h4>
+After cleaning the COVID data set in SQL, we now move to Tableau to see our data in a variety of different charts.
+This will help us come to conclusions and present our findings to stakeholders.
+<h4>Skills Used:</h4>
+Creating Bar Charts, Tables, Line Charts, and Maps
+<h4>Technology:</h4>
+Tableau
+<h4>Results:</h4>
+After combining charts together to form a dashboard, we learn that the United States and certain areas of Europe struggled to deal with the spread of COVID.
+<h4>Link:</h4>
+Click [here](https://public.tableau.com/app/profile/josh.dehart/viz/PortfolioCovidDashboard_17104313893560/COVIDDashboard) to view the dashboard.

+<h2>Nashville Housing Data Cleaning<h2>
+<h4>Goal:</h4>
+Clean data set to prepare for analysis.
+<h4>Description:</h4>
+This project contains a Nashville Housing data set that shows the sales of homes between 2013-2019.
+There are null values, duplicates, columns that need to be split, and other problems that challenge this data's integrity.
+We be cleaning this data to have consistent and accurate data for analysis.
+<h4>Skills Used:</h4>
+Joins, Splitting Columns with SUBSTRING and PARSENAME, Updating Column Values, Removing Duplicates, Dropping Columns, CTE, Converting Data Types
+<h4>Technology:</h4>
+SQL Server
+<h4>Results:</h4>
+After cleaning the data, we now have a fresh and reliable data set that can be used for analysis.

+<h2>Nashville Housing Data Cleaning<h2>
+<h4>Goal:</h4>
+Clean data set to prepare for analysis.
+<h4>Description:</h4>
+This project contains a Nashville Housing data set that shows the sales of homes between 2013-2019.
+There are null values, duplicates, columns that need to be split, and other problems that challenge this data's integrity.
+We be cleaning this data to have consistent and accurate data for analysis.
+<h4>Skills Used:</h4>
+Joins, Splitting Columns with SUBSTRING and PARSENAME, Updating Column Values, Removing Duplicates, Dropping Columns, CTE, Converting Data Types
+<h4>Technology:</h4>
+SQL Server
+<h4>Results:</h4>
+After cleaning the data, we now have a fresh and reliable data set that can be used for analysis.